Adventureland (Disney)

 Adventureland is one of the "themed lands" at the many Disneyland-style theme parks run by the Walt Disney Company around the world.
 It is themed to resemble the remote jungles in Africa, Asia, South America, Oceania and the Caribbean.
-"To create a land that would make this dream reality", said Walt Disney, "We pictured ourselves far from civilization, in the remote jungles of Asia and Africa."

 Adventureland provides a 1950s view of exotic adventure, capitalizing on the post-war Tiki craze.
 Lush vegetation resembles jungles while elements of the "other" surround the visitor.
 Tribal performance masks, conga drums, non-American totem poles, exotic animal statues, and architecture of Pacific influence make for a confined area wherein industry and technology take a back seat to uncharted nature.
 Noted art historian David T. Doris explains Adventureland as, "a pastiche of imaginary colonial spaces, conflated within the green and foliate milieu of "the Jungle."

 Disneyland

 Here is adventure.
 Here is romance.
 Here is mystery.
 Tropical rivers - silently flowing into the unknown.
 The unbelievable splendor of exotic flowers...the eerie sound of the jungle...with eyes that are always watching.

 Walt Disney had no time in making this dedication speech as the live broadcast of the opening day was about to conclude.

 Disneyland's Adventureland was originally envisioned as True-Life Adventureland, and was to be based on Walt Disney's award-winning nature documentaries on Africa and Asia.
 The land was originally supposed to have real animals from Africa to inhabit a jungle river, but after zoologists told Walt Disney the real animals would lie around or hide, the Imagineers built mechanical animals instead.
 Adventureland opened with the Jungle Cruise as its sole attraction, until the Swiss Family Treehouse was added in 1962.
-With the technology of audio animatronics Walt Disney's Enchanted Tiki Room was added in 1963 nearby the land's entry bridge.
+With the technology of Audio-Animatronics Walt Disney's Enchanted Tiki Room was added in 1963 nearby the land's entry bridge.
 Oceanic Arts also created the series of tribal masks that now line the entry bridge.